This Fall’s Featured Food is Soy.

 Soy contains phytoestrogens.
 The possible effects of these phytoestrogens has been a heated topic.
 Initially marketed as a miracle health food, soy later became demonized, in part due to research indicating possible ill health effects from soy’s phytoestrogens.
 These studies however had numerous shortcomings including short durations, using rodents who metabolize soy differently than humans, and high amounts of concentrated soy isolates.

 Recent studies are painting a more favorable picture of soy.
 In 2012 a large study was published pooling study analysis of almost 10,000 female breast cancer patients from the US and Asia.
-Consuming at least 10 mg of isoflavones daily was linked to a 25% decrease in breast cancer recurrence after ~7 years.
+Consuming at least 10 mg of isoflavones daily was linked to a protective effect; a 25% decrease in breast cancer recurrence after ~7 years.

 The American Cancer Society’s 2012 Nutrition and Physical Activity Guidelines for Cancer Survivors concluded that current research finds no harmful effects from breast cancer survivors eating soy.
 Choosing natural soy products, free of soy isolates is recommended.